-11. (1) A person shall not hold himself, herself or itself out-
+11. (1) A person shall not hold himself, herself or itself out -

-(a) as carrying on a business of providing any type of digital asset business, unless the person is a licensee that is entitled to carry on a business of providing that type of digital asset business; and

-(b) as a licensee, unless the person has in force a licence.
+- (a) as carrying on a business of providing any type of digital asset business, unless the person is a licensee that is entitled to carry on a business of providing that type of digital asset business; and (b) as a licensee unless the person has in former a licensee. - (b) as a licensee, unless the person has in force a licence.